Q: When are the deadlines?

 Q: Will you fly me to Park City, UT if I win?

-Q: Is this contest affiliated with Sundance?
+Q: Is this contest affiliated with the Sundance Film Festival?

-A: TRMS is not affiliated with Sundance.
+A: TRMS is not affiliated with the Sundance Film Festival.

 Q: Do I maintain the rights to my screenplay?